 (5) If under subclause (1)(c) or (d) development approval is not required for the carrying out of works on land, the owner of the land may provide to the local government confirmation of the matters set out in subclause (1)(c) or (d), as relevant, in a manner and form approved by the Commission.

+[Clause 61 amended in Gazette 7 Dec 2015 p.
+4883-4.]

 Part 8 — Applications for development approval

 62. Form of application